abnamro/repository-scanner/contributing.md

 ## Contributing tips
 ### Make sure your idea is unique
-Before doing anything, do a quick check to make sure your idea hasn’t been discussed elsewhere.
+Before doing anything, do a quick check to make sure your idea hasn't been discussed elsewhere.
 Skim the project’s README, issues (open and closed), mailing list, and Stack Overflow.
 You don’t have to spend hours going through everything, but a quick search for a few key terms goes a long way.

 If you can’t find your idea elsewhere, you’re ready to make a move.